 Exponential technology change.
 This includes technological breakthroughs that produce exponentially accelerated disruptions in markets and business.
 They include rapid adoption of robots, autonomous vehicles, commoditized sensors, and artificial intelligence, enabling global collaboration and re-thinking work and global commerce.
 To respond, organizations will engage flexible, distributed and transient workforces that adapt to rapid cycles of business reinvention.
 They will become more accurate in choosing big long-term bets and more flexible when predictions are uncertain.
 Workers will need to successfully engage with automation, and be prepared for more constant job loss and rapid skills obsolescence.

 Social & organizational reconfiguration.
 This force will include increased democratization of work, shifting organizational forms from the hierarchy in favor of more power-balanced organizations and communities, with less employment-based and more project-based relationships.
 Talent will engage with organizations increasingly based on aligned purpose, not simply economic exchange.
 The organizational responses will include networks replacing hierarchies, and social and external collaborations as vital elements of product and service development.
-Business practices and culture will reflect shared purpose and mission and horizontal and shared leadership.
+Business practices and culture will reflect shared purpose and mission and horizontal and shared leadership that include key steps for successful HR policy implementation , comprehensive employee training, and progress reports.
 Talent sourcing and engagement processes will use diverse work arrangements including part-time, full-time, free agents, outsourcing, talent exchanges with partner organizations, and engagement based increasingly on a purpose-driven mission.